Doha Development Round: Attempts to restore

 In 2008, several countries called for negotiations to start again.
-Luiz Inácio Lula da Silva, former president of Brazil, called several countries leaders to urge them to renew negotiations.
+Luiz Inácio Lula da Silva, during his first term as president of Brazil, called several countries' leaders to urge them to renew negotiations.
 The director-general and chair of the Trade Negotiations Committee Pascal Lamy visited India to discuss possible solutions to the impasse.
 A mini-ministerial meeting held in India on 3 and 4 September 2008 pledged to complete the round by the end of 2010.
 The declaration at the end of the G20 summit of world leaders in London in 2009 included a pledge to complete the Doha round.
 Although a WTO ministerial conference scheduled in November 2009 would not be a negotiating session, there would be several opportunities in 2009 to discuss the progress.
 The WTO is involved in several events every year that provide opportunities to discuss and advance trade negotiations at a conceptual level.

 In early 2010, Brazil and Lamy focused on the role of the United States in overcoming the deadlock.
 President Lula urged Barack Obama to end a trade dispute between Brazil and the US over cotton subsidies after the WTO gave Brazil the formal go-ahead in 2009 to impose sanctions on imports of over 100 US goods.
 Lamy highlighted the difficulty of obtaining agreement from the US without the presidential fast-track authority and biennial elections.
 One of the consequences of the economic crisis of 2008–2009 is the desire of political leaders to shelter their constituents from the increasingly competitive market experienced during market contractions.
 Lamy hoped that the drop in trade of 12% in 2009, quoted as the largest annual drop since the Second World War, could be countered by successful conclusion of the Doha round.